Nitinlalwani/Array-programs/README.md

 # Array-programs
-I will be covering all the possible problem of array.
+Let's cover all the possible problem of array.